Hickory Grove Lake Restoration

 Additionally, the County provided a cost-share program for watershed residents in need of updated septic systems.
 All unpermitted systems in the watershed have been improved to reduce nutrients delivered to the lake.

 The overall goal of this restoration project is to improve water quality and recreational opportunities at the lake and remove the lake from the Impaired Waters List.
 Construction planned will include in-park watershed improvements to stabilize areas that are actively eroding within the park and rehabilitate existing sediment catch basins to prevent nutrient and sediment pollution from entering the lake.
 Planned in-lake restoration work includes the removal of excess sediment from arms of the lake, shoreline stabilization, fish habitat improvements, and updating the lake’s outlet infrastructure.
-Lake drawdown is slated to begin following Labor Day 2018 and the entire restoration will likely be completed in the next 2-4 years.
+A partial lake drawdown began August 6, 2018 and the entire restoration will likely be completed in the next 2-4 years.
+The south boat ramp will remain open for medium-sized boats throughout the partial drawdown period.
 Click here to view a tentative timeline.

 The following temporary regulations will be established for Hickory Grove Lake:

 Anglers with a valid fishing license will be allowed to harvest any size or number of all fish species from Hickory Grove Lake.
 Any number of fishing poles or jug fishing will be allowed.
 Anglers must remain in sight of these lines at all times and follow all fishing regulations and area rules.
 Trot lines will be allowed (name and address must be attached); however, lines may not be set across the entire water body.
 Nets, dynamite, poison, electric shocking devices, or any stupefying substances will not be allowed.
 It is illegal to sell fish or to stock captured fish into public waters.
 Normal park hours of 5:00am until 10:30pm will remain in effect.
-Liberalized fishing regulations for Hickory Grove Lake will remain in effect until the date of the planned lake drawdown on or about September 4, 2018.
+Liberalized fishing regulations for Hickory Grove Lake will remain in effect until in-lake construction begins.

 If you are interested in receiving quarterly updates on this project, subscribe to blog postings here.
 Updates will include photos, maps, updated fishery information, and more specific details on what, where, and why the work is happening.